Sameer2499/Operating-System/README.md

-# Operating-System
-# College: AITR Indore
-# This repository contains all my Operating System Lab assignments that I have completed during my 5th semester of BE.
+* This repository contains all my Operating System Lab assignments that I have completed during my 5th semester of BE.

   * FCFS (Without Arrival time)
   * FCFS (With Arrival time)